What is Currently Non-Collectible (CNC)?

 The IRS will calculate your living expenses and subtract them from your wages, if they find that there is nothing left over or that what is left over would potentially put you at a financial disadvantage and stop you from being able to cover miscellaneous basic living expenses, they will consider your account Currently Non-Collectible.

-Currently Non-Collectible status is beneficial for those who are facing delinquent charges on their tax account and have exhausted all other options for paying their tax debt such as making installment payments because they simply cannot afford to pay their tax collection debt without becoming unable to cover their basic living expenses.
+Currently Non-Collectible status is beneficial for those who are facing delinquent charges on their tax account and have exhausted all other options for paying their tax debt such as making installment payments.
+They simply cannot afford to pay their tax collection debt without becoming unable to cover their basic living expenses.
 It is important to note that you cannot ignore your tax situation because you are on Currently Non-Collectible status because if you experience any new tax liability while on CNC, you will lose your CNC status.

 The application process for Currently Non-Collectible status involves many calculations and the submission of many forms.
-It is most beneficial to speak to a tax professional when considering filing for Currently Non-Collectible status due to the complicated process.
+It is beneficial to speak to a tax professional when considering filing for Currently Non-Collectible status due to the complicated process.
 Currently Non-Collectible status is only a temporary solution and should your financial situation improve, it is best to seek the advice of a tax professional in order to best proceed.
-Typically, if you are CNC status and your financial situation improves it is best to file for an Offer In Compromise.
+Typically, if you are CNC status and your financial situation improves, it is best to file for an Offer In Compromise.
 Give us a call today and we can help you decide if filing for Currently Non-Collectible status is the best course of action for you and your business.
 Visit our tax resolution page for more services.